Karoo Nights in Prince Albert and at Karoo View Cottages:

 Enjoy an exciting and interesting evening with Astro Tours who will show you our beautiful night sky, an experience not to be missed, where you will have the opportunity of using a telescope, first hand.

-End your Karoo day at one of our restaurants; Karoo Kombuis, The Gallery Café, Prince Albert Arms, Café Photo Albert, Swartberg Arms or the Swartberg Hotel’s Victoria Room.
+End your Karoo day at one of our restaurants; Karoo Kombuis, The Real Food Company, Simply Saffron, The Olive Branch, The Gallery Café, Camilla's Kitchen, Café Photo Albert, Swartberg Arms or the Swartberg Hotel’s Victoria Room

-On the 23rd November 2013 a world class multi-cultural venue "The Showroom Theatre" opened its doors in the centre of the village.
-Offering a unique venue for Theatre, Cinema, Gallery and Seminar’s which is attracting many of our countries top performers, such as Nianell, Matthys Roets, Heinz Winkler, Barry Hilton to name a few.
-Our local movie club has also re-located here where locals and visitors alike can enjoy weekly screenings of the latest movies catering for children as well.
+The world class multi-cultural venue "The Showroom Theatre" situated in Church Street offers a unique venue for Theatre, Cinema, Gallery and Seminar's which is attracting many of our countries top performers, such as Nianell, Matthys Roets, Heinz Winkler, Barry Hilton to name a few.
+The movie club has also re-located here where locals and visitors alike can enjoy weekly screenings of the latest movies catering for children as well.
 Johnny Breedt who won a SAFTA Award in 2014 for Best Production Design on Mandela Long Walk to Freedom is the co-owner with Charon Landman who owns the Swartberg Hotel.

 Natural stone Boma with lovely large braai, equipped with all your firewood, firelighters, braai grids and utensils, all with our compliments.
 Natural stone Plunge pool, with lounger and umbrellas – a perfect way to end a summer’s day with your glass of vino or two.